GaoxingAbdullah/gaoxingabdullah.github.io/index.md

 ## About Me

-I am a final year Master's student in Software Engineering at Zhejiang Normal University, where I have the privilege of being mentored and guided by Professor Wang (Robert) Hui.
+I am a final year Master's student in Software Engineering at Zhejiang Normal University (ZJNU), where I have the privilege of being mentored and guided by Professor Wang (Robert) Hui.
 Prior to pursuing my Master's degree, I obtained my Bachelor's in Computer Science from the same university.

-Throughout my academic journey, I have gained invaluable experience, including an internship at China Unicom (Jinhua Branch) as a Software Engineer, where
+I'm currently serving as a
-I worked under the supervision of Mr. Cao Jing.
-Additionally, I'm currently serving as a gruduate researcher at the UbiSmart Lab, ZJNU, focusing on AI for Healthcare and Internet of Medical Things (IoMT) under the mentorship of Professor Ma Maode and Professor Wang Hui.
+gruduate researcher at the UbiSmart Lab, ZJNU, focusing on AI for Healthcare and Internet of Medical Things (IoMT) under the mentorship of Professor Ma Maode and Professor Wang Hui.